raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 Power-ups will not stack up with themselves.
 For example, if you have multiple 2x Tiles in a match, you'll still only receive one bonus.
 However, Power-ups *will* stack with eachother — if a match contains a 2x Tile and a Bomb, you'll get double points *and* reshuffle the entire board.

-You can also score HEXA Combos, mostly by luck — if you match a HEXA, and the resulting grid contains another HEXA, BOOM!!
+You can also score HEXA Combos — if you match a HEXA, and the resulting grid contains another HEXA, BOOM!!
 You'll get double the points for that match!
 This stacks exponentially up until you reach a board state without an immediate HEXA.
+These are mostly luck-based, but it's possible to create them intentionally if you really know what you're doing.

 As you earn more HEXAs, the timer boost will gradually become less and less effective.
 See how long you can keep it rolling!